hmscsg/NameThisMacwithSwiftDialog/README.md

 When used in conjunction with SYM, I added a line to SYM to call the Jamf policy that runs NTM.
 This will cause NTM to launche *after* the SYM Welcome dialog but before the Setup dialog.
 Doing it this way resolved a long delay between the 2 Jamf policies and made the overall flow much cleaner and freindlier.

 ### Disclaimer
 I'm an imperfect human imperfectly learning to write imperfect scripts, thereby doing the right thing the wrong way for the right reasons.
-With tha tin mind feel free to use this script in whatever way you choose.
+With that in mind feel free to use this script in whatever way you choose.
 I enjoy learning new things even if I don't always pick them up right away, so if you find ways to improve it or add new features please let me know.

-Support; Writing scripts is not my strength and not my primary function and most of this work off-hours so please consider this script to be unsupported.
-I can't gaurantee it will work in your enviroment or for your needs .
+Support; Writing scripts is not my strength and not my primary function and most of this work off-hours so please use this script at your own risk.
+I can't gaurantee it will work in your enviroment or for your needs.
 If you need help, I'll try, but I'll probably google it just like you.
 You'll probably google it better.

 If your question is related to SwiftDialog, please see the [SwiftDialog](https://github.com/swiftDialog/swiftDialog/wiki) wiki page.